allianz-direct/nb_prep/README.md

 ### Specifying an output directory

 You might want to output all HTML notebooks in a specific folder.
-You can specify a relative or absolute path using `--output-dir`:
+You can specify a relative (to project root) or absolute path using `--output-dir`:

 ```yaml
 -   repo: local